origamitower/purr/design/idea/0000-modules.md

 ```
 + /
 |--+ src/
-|  `--o app.origami
+|  `--o app.purr
 `--+ vendor/
-   |--o lib-a.origami
+   |--o lib-a.purr
-   `--o lib-b.origami
+   `--o lib-b.purr
 ```

 We have two groups of modules: `src` and `vendor`.
 A rule such as `vendor/*` applies to all modules in the `vendor` group (so both `lib-a` and `lib-b` at the same time).
 These rules may be used to define and refine search spaces.

 ### External packages

 Packages may be installed by a package manager.
-The package manager for Origami reserves the group root `.origami-packages` for all externally downloaded packages.
+The package manager for Purr reserves the group root `.Purr-packages` for all externally downloaded packages.
 These are further categorised as: `group` > `source` > `organization`? > `name` > `version`.

-Unlike npm (and some other flatter package managers), Origami has a generalised concept of **groups**.
+Unlike npm (and some other flatter package managers), Purr has a generalised concept of **groups**.
 A group is any identifier that the application programmer decides to associate with some packages.
 For example, they may create a group for "development" packages, a group for "testing" packages, or a group for "low-trust" packages.
 Groups provide a simple way of specifying linking rules for many packages at the same time.

 Following the group, we have a `source` for the package.
 This allows packages installed directly from a git repository to be subject to different rules than a package installed from some central or vetted repository.